Cabotage: Etymology

 The term "cabotage" is borrowed from French.
 It is derived from caboter which means "to travel along the coast".
-The origin of caboter is obscure: it may come from cap or cabo "cape", or it may refer to a type of boat.
+The origin of caboter is from Persian language or it may come from cap or cabo "cape", or it may refer to a type of boat.
 Attempts to link the word to the Italian explorer John Cabot are not supported by evidence.

 In shipping

 Cabotage laws apply to merchant ships in most countries that have a coastline so as to protect the domestic shipping industry from foreign competition, preserve domestically owned shipping infrastructure for national security purposes, and ensure safety in congested territorial waters.
-As of 2018, 91 countries had such laws, representing 80% of the United Nations member states with coastlines.
+As of 2025, 105 countries had such laws, representing 85% of the United Nations member states with coastlines.
+This was an increase from 91 countries in 2018.

 For the history of cabotage in UK law, see Navigation Acts.

 Indonesia implemented a cabotage policy in 2005 after previously allowing foreign-owned vessels to operate relatively freely within the country.

 In the Philippines, the Tariff and Customs Code of the Philippines (Republic Act No. 1937) which is also known as the Cabotage Law restricts coastwise trade or the transport of passengers and goods within the country, to vessels with Philippine registry which has to secure a coastwise licence from the Maritime Industry Authority.
 After the passage of Foreign Ships Co-Loading Act or the Republic Act No. 10668 in 2015, foreign vessels with cargo intended to be exported out of the country may dock in multiple ports in the country before transiting to a foreign port.

 China does not permit foreign flagged vessels to conduct domestic transport or domestic transhipments without the prior approval of the Ministry of Transport.
 However, this rule does not apply to Hong Kong as it is considered a "foreign" port, which benefits it remaining attractive as a hub.

 In the EU, rights to cabotage in newly admitted member states (in particular, Greece, Spain and Portugal) were restricted; but this introductory provision was abandoned after criticism in the light of the Paros ferry disaster.

 The Hague–Visby Rules, a convention which imposes duties on maritime carriers, apply only to "carriage of goods by sea between ports in two different states", and thus do not apply to cabotage shipping.
 However, section 1(3) of the UK Carriage of Goods by Sea Act 1971 declares that the Rules "shall have effect … where the port of shipment is a port in the United Kingdom, whether or not the carriage is between ports in two different States …".